ExpressVPN, NordVPN & Surfshark Not Working with BBC iPlayer? Here's Why—And What Actually Works

 The BBC blocks VPNs by detecting data centre IP addresses.
 All three providers use IP addresses from commercial server farms, not real UK home IP addresses.

 The BBC maintains databases of these IP ranges.
-When you connect through ExpressVPN, NordVPN, or Surfshark, the BBC instantly recognises the data centre IP and blocks access.
+When you connect through ExpressVPN, NordVPN, or Surfshark, the BBC recognises the data centre IP and blocks access.

 It is not enough for a connection to appear UK-based once.
 BBC iPlayer checks repeatedly and looks for patterns that suggest VPN usage.